 For more information, please review Section 151-11.6 (C) of the Land Development Code (PDF).

 Clay County is empowered to adopt, maintain, and enforce the floodplain development code pursuant to the powers granted and limitations imposed by the Missouri Revised Statutes (RSMo) Chapter 49.600.

 The Floodplain Development regulations apply to all areas of unincorporated Clay County identified as numbered and unnumbered A zones, AE, AO, and AH Zones, on the Flood Insurance Rate Map (FIRM) and the Flood Boundary and Floodway Map dated April 16, 2003, as amended.
 In all areas covered by this Chapter, no development shall be permitted except upon the issuance of a Floodplain Development Permit granted in accordance with the procedures and standards of this Chapter.

 For more information, please review Section 151-11.6 (E) of the Land Development Code (PDF).

 Floodplain Development Permit (FDP)

-IMPORTANT NOTE: For those construction activities that require a Building Permit, an FDP must first be approved and issued by the Director of the Planning & Zoning Department before any Building Permit may be obtained.
+Important Note: For those construction activities that require a Building Permit, an FDP must first be approved and issued by the Director of the Planning and Zoning Department before any Building Permit may be obtained.